 Potential visitors to Mexico, including Cozumel, are cautious and curious, so local business owners and residents get asked all the time if Cozumel is safe?

-Rest assured, Cozumel is a very safe and friendly tourism destination, and locals – and a visible local and state police presence – intend to keep it that way.
+Rest assured, Cozumel is a very safe and friendly tourism destination, and locals – including a visible local and state police presence – intend to keep it that way.

 Extra: A Note on COVID-19 in Cozumel